 No matter what you’re passionate about — from saving endangered animals to funding cancer research — there’s likely a nonprofit organization that fits your interest that could surely benefit from your charitable donation.

 If you’re not sure where to donate to, consider one of these charities that will put your funds to good use.

 For Hurricane Relief: Americares

 Americares is a charitable organization dedicated to saving lives and improving the health of people affected by natural disasters, including hurricanes and other crises.
-The charity is currently working to provide aid to those affected by Hurricanes Michael, Florence, Maria, Harvey and Irma.
 Every $1 you donate to Americares is multiplied to $20 worth of medicine and aid, which goes to local health providers in the communities that need it most.

 To Fight Global Health Crises: The Task Force for Global Health

 The Task Force for Global Health is dedicated to controlling and eliminating debilitating diseases, such as polio and Zika, that affect people around the world.
 The charity also aims to implement strong public health systems in the U.S. and beyond.
 Your charitable contributions to the Task Force for Global Health will be put to good use — only 12 percent of their total budget is used for administrative use, and 88 percent goes directly toward their programs and work.

 For Hunger Relief in the US: Feeding America

 Hunger affects one in eight people right here in the U.S., and Feeding America is trying to change that by giving people in need access to food.
 Every $1 you donate to Feeding America provides at least 10 meals to needy families through their network of local food banks.

 For Pediatric Treatment and Research: St. Jude Children's Research Hospital